 Did you know?
 Through the recently established Global Columbia Collaboratory, students have the opportunity to virtually connect with experts and each other, to reflect, collaborate and ideate on some of the world's most complex issues.

 Undergraduate Research and Fellowships

 Did you know?
-In 2020–2021 Columbia was named a top-producing institution for the Fulbright, a title it has earned for each of the past 10 years.
+Did you know?
+In 2022–2023 Columbia was named a top-producing institution for the Fulbright, a title it has earned for each of the past 12 years.